Nelson Rodrigues: Early life and work

 Nelson Rodrigues was born in Recife, the capital of the Brazilian state of Pernambuco (in the Northeast of Brazil), to Mario Rodrigues, a journalist, and his wife, Maria Esther Falcão.
 In 1916, the family moved to Rio de Janeiro after Mario ran into trouble for criticizing a powerful local politician.
 In Rio, Mario rose through the ranks of one of the city's major newspaper and, in 1925, launched his own newspaper, A Critica, a sensationalist daily.
 By age fourteen Nelson was covering the police beating his father; by fifteen he had dropped out of school; and by sixteen he was writing his own column.
 The family's economic situation improved steadily, allowing them to move from a middle-class neighborhood in Zona Norte to what was then the exclusive neighborhood of Copacabana.

 In less than two years the family's fortunes would be reversed spectacularly.
-In 1929, older brother Roberto, a talented graphic artist, was shot and killed at the newspaper offices by a society lady who objected to the salacious coverage of her divorce, allegedly involving an adulterous affair with a local doctor.
-At her trial the woman admitted that she had intended to kill Rodrigues' father Mario, the newspaper's owner; unable to find him, she settled for his son instead.
+In 1929, older brother Roberto, a talented graphic artist, was shot and killed at the newspaper offices by Sylvia Serafim, a writer who objected to the salacious coverage of her divorce, allegedly involving an adulterous affair with a local doctor.
+At her trial Serafim admitted that she had intended to kill Rodrigues' father Mario, the newspaper's owner; unable to find him, she settled for his son instead.

 Devastated by his son's death, Mario Rodrigues died a few months later of a stroke, and shortly after that the family newspaper was closed by military forces supporting the Revolution of 1930, which the newspaper had fiercely opposed in its editorials.
 The ensuing years were dark ones for the Rodrigues family, and Nelson and his brothers were forced to seek work at rival newspapers for low wages.
 To make matters worse, in 1934 Nelson was diagnosed with tuberculosis, a disease that plagued him, on an off, for the next ten years.